SheelaQueen/AdminBot-TheZ/README.md

 ## Detailed Feature Breakdown

 ### 1. Moderation Commands
-AdminBot provides a full suite of moderation tools to keep your server safe:
+ZygnalBot provides a full suite of moderation tools to keep your server safe:
 - `!ban <user> [reason]`: Permanently ban a user.
 - `!kick <user> [reason]`: Remove a user from the server.
 - `!mute <user> <duration> [reason]`: Temporarily mute a user with a specified duration.